hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-Indy.md

 ## Project Health

-The project had relatively little contributor activity over the quarter.
-Per the [Indy Quarterly Activity Dashboard], in the months April through June, 2024 there were 83 commits (down about 45%)) from 15 contributors (down about 55%).
-Work was focused on dependabot updates, the [Indy Besu] efforts, and client performance improvements in digital credential wallets.
+The project less contributor activity over the quarter.
+Per the [Indy Quarterly Activity Dashboard], in the months April through June, 2024 there were 426 commits (down about 50%)) and 77 contributors (down about 30%).
+Work was focused on dependabot updates, the [Indy Besu] efforts (which is not included in the LFX data), and client performance improvements in digital credential wallets.

-[Indy Quarterly Activity Dashboard]: https://insights.lfx.linuxfoundation.org/foundation/hyp/overview?project=indy&repository=&dateFilters=Last%20Quarter&dateRange=2024-01-01%20to%202024-03-31&compare=PP&granularity=week&hideBots=true&routedFrom=Github
-[Indy Quarterly Activity Dashboard]: https://insights.lfx.linuxfoundation.org/foundation/hyp/overview?project=indy&repository=&dateFilters=Last%20Quarter&dateRange=2024-04-01%20to%202024-06-30&compare=PP&granularity=week&hideBots=true&routedFrom=Github
+[Indy Quarterly Activity Dashboard]: https://insights.lfx.linuxfoundation.org/foundation/lf-decentralized-trust/overview/github?project=indy&routedFrom=Github&bestPractice=false&dateFilters=Last%20Quarter&dateRange=2024-04-01%20to%202024-06-30&compare=PP&granularity=week&hideBots=true

 ## Questions/Issues for the TOC